jana-tech0/my-first-repo/README.md

 # My First Repository
-This is the janardhan and he is the one and
+This is the janardhan and he is the one and he is theone